EthanWang5512/CS732-wany583/Back-end/Readme.md

 ## API test case by Postman
-/ProductManagementSystem-API.postman_collection.json
-This contains all the API of this back-end project.
+In /Postman-test-case folder, File, "ProductManagementSystem-API.postman_collection.json", contains all the API of this back-end project.
 You can import it in postman to make the back-end API test.